Agnoctopus/Histogram-LKM/README.md

 Histogram LKM
 ============

-Histogram is a Linux Kernel Module that provide an histogram of all written words since the module loading.
+Histogram is a Linux Kernel Module which provides a histogram of all words written since the loading of the module.

-Histogram works by a registering a keyboard notifier to keep tracks of key pressed.
-Only ascii characters works during this time.
+Histogram works by a registering a keyboard notifier to keep track of keys pressed.
+Only ascii characters work during this period.

-The histogram is available through a file in debugfs, it contain all words types since the Histogram LKM loading:
+The histogram is available through a file in debugfs, it contains all words typed since the loading of the Histogram LKM:
-/sys/kernel/debugfs/histogram/histogram.
-(Could be accessed in privileged mode).
+`/sys/kernel/debugfs/histogram/histogram` (Could be accessed in privileged mode).

 # Usage